dakanji/RefindPlus/BUILDING.md

 While Xcode provides a full development environment as well as a suite of different utilities, it does not provide all the tools required for Tianocore EDK II development.

-This guide focuses on using HomeBrew to provide the required tools but equivalent steps can be taken in MacPorts and Fink which, unlike HomeBrew, maintain support for older versions of Mac OS.
+This guide focuses on using HomeBrew to provide the required tools but equivalent steps can be taken in MacPorts and Fink which, unlike HomeBrew, maintain support for older versions of MacOS.
 Just substitute in the equivalent commands as required.

 ##### Update the PATH Environment Variable for HomeBrew

-Tools installed using HomeBrew are placed in `/usr/local/bin` which is non-standard to avoid conflicts with pre-installed tools.

-The `PATH` environment variable must therefore be updated so newly installed tools are found.
+Tools installed using HomeBrew are placed in `/usr/local/bin`.
+This non-standard location avoids conflicts with pre-installed tools but the `PATH` environment variable must be updated so newly installed tools are found.

 ```
 $ export PATH=/usr/local/bin:$PATH